Corn Laws: Effects of repeal

 The price of wheat during the two decades after 1850 averaged 52 shillings a quarter.
 Llewellyn Woodward argued that the high duty of corn mattered little because when British agriculture suffered from bad harvests, this was also true for foreign harvests and so the price of imported corn without the duty would not have been lower.
 However, the threat to British agriculture came about twenty-five years after repeal due to the development of cheaper shipping (both sail and steam), faster and thus cheaper transport by rail and steamboat, and the modernisation of agricultural machinery.
 The prairie farms of North America were thus able to export vast quantities of cheap grain, as were peasant farms in the Russian Empire with simpler methods but cheaper labour.
 Every wheat-growing country decided to increase tariffs in reaction to this, except Britain and Belgium.

-In 1877, the price of British-grown wheat averaged 56 shillings and 9 pence a quarter and for the rest of the 19th century it never reached within 10 shillings of that figure.
-In 1878 the price fell to 46 shillings and 5 pence.
-In 1886, the wheat price decreased to 31 shillings a quarter.
-By 1885, wheat-growing land declined by a million acres (4,000 km²) (28½%) and the barley area had dwindled greatly also.
-Britain's dependence on imported grain during the 1830s was 2%; during the 1860s it was 24%; during the 1880s it was 45%, (for wheat alone during the 1880s it was 65%.).
+In 1877, the price of British-grown wheat averaged 56/9 a quarter and for the rest of the 19th century it never reached within 10 shillings of that figure.
+In 1878 the price fell to 46/5.
+In 1886, the wheat price decreased to 31/– a quarter.
+By 1885, wheat-growing land declined by a million acres (1 e6acre, 281/2% of the previous amount) and the barley area had dwindled greatly also.
+Britain's dependence on imported grain during the 1830s was 2%; during the 1860s it was 24%; during the 1880s it was 45% (for wheat alone during the 1880s it was 65%).
 The 1881 census showed a decline of 92,250 in agricultural labourers in the ten years since 1871, with an increase of 53,496 urban labourers.
 Many of these had previously been farm workers who migrated to the cities to find employment, despite agricultural labourers' wages being higher than those of Europe.
 Agriculture's contribution to the national income was about 17% in 1871; by 1911 it was less than 7%.